vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Binary/Binary-State-Machine-typ.md

-We have two possible cases,
+We have two possible cases:

 - If $a_i - \texttt{carry} \geq b_i$, then $a_i - b_i - \texttt{carry}$ provides the corresponding $i$-th byte of the representation of $a - b$.
 - If $a_i - \texttt{carry} < b_i$ then we should compute the corresponding $i$-th byte of the representation of $a - b$ as,